Procedure code and description

 Depending on the size of the area being scanned and the number of images being taken

-what is the cpt code for mri enterography?
+What is the cpt code for mri enterography?

 There are no CPT codes for these procedures, as there is no defined technique.
 If the technique only documents the abdomen and if we believe that the pelvis is also done, then we need to get a confirmation with the radiologist for clarification.

-how often does medicare pay for mri ?
+How often does medicare pay for mri?

 Yes, Medicare pays for the MRI based on the “Medically necessary” and ordered by the provider.

-how often can cpt 77336 be billed ?
+How often can cpt 77336 be billed?

 Once every consecutive five treatments are delivered.
 This frequency should match the weekly radiation treatments billed.
 It is specific to the review of the weekly radiation treatment plan whole body mri scan cpt code